Coronavirus (COVID-19) updates for scholars and fellows

 - If you live with others and you or one of them have symptoms of coronavirus, then all household members must stay at home and not leave the house for 14 days.
 The 14-day period starts from the day when the first person in the house became ill.

 - If your symptoms are mild, do not go to a GP surgery, pharmacy or hospital, this is so that you don’t pass on the virus to others.

-- More advice can be found here.
+- More advice for households with a possible coronavirus infection can be found here.

 What should I do if I need medical assistance?